lensfun/lensfun/data/brand-db/README.md

 - All characters should be lower case (Example: `BrandName` -> `brandname`)
 - All space characters should be replaced by an underscore (Example: `brand name` -> `brand_name`)
 - All entries as singular (Example: `brand-cameras.xml` -> `brand-camera.xml`)
-- All entries use a regular '-' (hyphen-minus) and not any other kind of dash (eg. en dash '–')
+- All entries that are not based on EXIF data use a regular '-' (hyphen-minus) and not any other kind of dash (eg. en dash '–')

 #### File name scheme
 - Brand name first